statmike/vertex-ai-mlops/readme.md

 This is a good review order: 1, 3.1, 3.2, 3.3, 2, 3.1 (again!).
 When done with this, remember you are a beginner so begin, have fun, make mistakes and keep optimizing your cost function to boost your knowledge!

+A good next step is to use the [curriculums curated by the Tensorflow community](https://www.tensorflow.org/resources/learn-ml).
+These are great at balancing coding, math & stats, theory, and project based learning.

 ## More Resources Like This Repository

 This is my personal repository of demonstrations I use for learning and sharing Vertex AI.
 There are many more resources available.
 Within each notebook I have included a resources section and a related training section.